-- Series B1 CCCPS may at any time be, fully or partly converted into equity shares at the sole option and discretion of the CCCPS holder, at the rate of 1 (One) fully paid equity share per 1 (One) Series B1 CCCPS. - Series B1 CCCPS will carry voting rights pari-passu with the equity shares, on an as-if converted basis. - Series B1 CCCPS shall have a maximum maturity period of 19 (Nineteen) years from the date of their issuance, on the expiry of which, the series B1 CCCPS shall compulsorily and automatically convert into equity shares. - The CCCPS shareholders have right to receive dividend prior to equity share holders.
+- Series B1 CCCPS may at any time be, fully or partly converted into equity shares at the sole option and discretion of the CCCPS holder, at the rate of 1 (One) fully paid equity share per 1 (One) Series B1 CCCPS. - Series B1 CCCPS will carry voting rights pari-passu with the equity shares, on an-as-if converted basis. - Series B1 CCCPS shall have a maximum maturity period of 19 (Nineteen) years from the date of their issuance, on the expiry of which, the series B1 CCCPS shall Cumulative Compulsorily and automatically convert into equity shares. - The CCCPS shareholders have right to receive dividend prior to equity share holders.
 Series B1 CCCPS bears a cumulative dividend rate of 0.0001% per annum.
-In addition to the above, the holders of each of the Series B1 CCCPS are entitled to such proportionate dividends as distributed to the other Shareholders of the Company, determined on a fully diluted basis. - In event of liquidation, each of the holders of the Series B1 CCCPS will be entitled to receive (in preference to any equity shareholder), an amount equal to the higher of: (a) a pro rata portion of the proceeds of the Liquidation Event based on the shareholding of such holder of Series B1 CCCPS in the Company on a fully diluted basis; and (b) one times the Subscription Price on each Series B1 CCCPS held by such holder plus any declared but unpaid dividends.
+In addition to the above, the holders of each of the Series B1 CCCPS are entitled to such proportionate dividends as distributed to the other Shareholders of the Company, determined on a fully diluted basis. - In event of liquidation, each of the holders of the Series B1 CCCPS will be entitled to receive (in preference to any equity shareholder), an amount equal to the higher of: (a) a pro rata portion of the proceeds of the Liquidation Event based on the shareholding of such holder of Series B1 CCCPS in the Company on a fully diluted basis; and (b) one times the Subscription Price on each Series B1 CCCPS held by such holder plus any declared but unpaid dividends. - During the year ended March 31, 2024, 25,281 no's Series B1 CCCPS of face value of Rs.
+355 (Rupees Three Hundred Fifty Five) each have been converted into 25,281 no's Equity shares of face value of Rs.
+10 (Rupees Ten) each.